railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 To view the process for that specific order, click the :guilabel:`Process` button at the top right of the list or form.
-The process for this order is shown in the window, and the current state of this document can be seen by looking for the node whose left edge is coloured maroon rather than grey.
+The process for this order is shown in the window, and the current state of this document can be seen by looking for the node whose left edge is colored maroon rather than grey.

 .. figure:: images/process_quotation_flow.png
    :align: center